DennisBayer/fuzzygit/README.md

 * [forgit][103] - "A utility tool powered by fzf for using git interactively."
   Does basically the same as `fuzzygit`, but did not fit my workflow at the time I discovered it.
+* [git-fuzzy][105] - "interactive `git` with the help of `fzf`".
+Another idea of combining Git and fzf.
+Hava a look, if you're looking for a more visual approach.

 ### Useful Third-Party Tools